 FIGMENT is a forum for the creation and display of participatory and interactive art by emerging artists across disciplines.
-FIGMENT began in July 2007 as a free, one-day participatory arts event on Governors Island in New York Harbor with over 2,600 participants.
-Since then, FIGMENT has grown significantly each year in number of projects, duration, participants, volunteers, fundraising capability, exhibitions, locations, overall level of commitment and participation, and public support.
+The festival began in July 2007 as a free, one-day participatory arts event on Governors Island in New York Harbor with over 2,600 participants.
+Since then, FIGMENT has grown each year in number of projects, duration, participants, volunteers, fundraising capability, exhibitions, locations, overall level of commitment and participation, and public support.

 FIGMENT’s vision for art looks past the white-walled galleries and into the realm of participation.
 Art is not just something that you stand still and quietly look at–it is something you participate in.
 You touch it, smell it, write on it, talk to it, dance with it, play with it, learn from it.
 Interactive art creates a dynamic collaboration between the artist, the audience and their environment.